Codecademy/docs/content/cybersecurity/concepts/spear-phishing/spear-phishing.md

 Spear phishing can have significant financial and reputational consequences for an organization, however there are signs to watch out for to stay protected against these threats:

-- _A sense of urgency_: spear phishing subject lines usually provoke an urgent response in the hope that the victim will act impulsively and engage.
+- A sense of urgency: Spear phishing subject lines usually provoke an urgent response in the hope that the victim will act impulsively and engage.
-- _Poor imaging_: most companies will make sure to provide high-quality logos and images in their emails.
+- Poor imaging: Most companies will make sure to provide high-quality logos and images in their emails.
 A spear phishing email may contain grainy or blurry graphics.
-- _Links, addresses and domains_: look for discrepancies in email addresses, links and domain names to identify a potential spear phishing attempt.
+- Links, addresses and domains: Look for discrepancies in email addresses, links and domain names to identify a potential spear phishing attempt.
 If there is a link, hover over it to reveal the URL.

 ## How to prevent spear phishing?